teuben/study7/README.md

 ## CASA 6

-An experimental CASA 6 is now available, from the CASA team:
+An experimental CASA 6 is now available, which you can install via our miniconda3 install.

+Notes from the CASA team:

 Users are welcome to try the new CASA 6 pip install to their own python environment.
 This is roughly analogous to using the current